adlnet/xAPI-Spec/xAPI-Communication.md

 __Attachments__: Note that due to issues relating to encoding, it is not possible to send binary data attachments using this syntax.
 See [4.1.11.
 Attachments](#attachments)

 * The LRS MUST support the syntax above.
-See [Appendix C: Cross Domain Request Example](#Appendix3C) for an example.

 There might be cases where there is a requirement for the Learning Record Provider to support applications or browsers where the
 Client code is hosted on a different scheme (HTTP or HTTPS) from the LRS.
 In these cases, a proxy is needed to communicate